mapbox/protozero/tutorial.md

     pbf_example.add_fixed64(17, 3);
     pbf_example.add_string(2, "foobar"); // string s

-First you create an empty string which will be used as buffer to assemble the protobuf-formatted message.
+First you need a string which will be used as buffer to assemble the protobuf-formatted message.
 The `pbf_writer` object contains a reference to this string buffer and through it you add data to that buffer piece by piece.
+The buffer doesn't have to be empty, the `pbf_writer` will simply append its data to whatever is there already.

 ### Handling Scalar Fields